Explore All Topics

 You need this information when preparing your tax return:

-• Box 1A: Description — This is a brief description of the asset sold.
+• Box 1a: Description—This is a brief description of the asset sold.
 Enter this amount on your Form 8949.

-• Box 1C: Date of sale or exchange — This is the transaction’s date.
+• Box 1c: Date of sale or exchange—This is the transaction’s date.
 Use it as the sales date on your Form 8949.

-Some financial firms also provide information about the cost basis of the asset sold.
+• Box 1e: Cost or other basis—Usually, financial firms also provide information about the cost basis of the asset sold.
 You can use this information on Form 8949.
-Brokers and mutual-fund companies must report the basis of the shares acquired and sold on Form 1099-B and classify the resulting gain or loss as either short or long-term.
+Brokers and mutual fund companies must report the basis of the shares bought and sold on Form 1099-B

 Form 1099-DIV

-• Box 1A: Ordinary dividends — Enter this amount on Form 1040 or on Schedule B (if required).
+• Box 1a: Ordinary dividends—Enter this amount on Form 1040 or on Schedule B (if required).
 The amount shown is taxable at ordinary income rates.

-• Box 2A: Total capital gain distributions — Enter this amount on Form 1040 or Schedule D (if required).
+• Box 2a: Total capital gain distributions—Enter this amount on Form 1040 or Schedule D (if required).
 Gains might be eligible for a lower tax rate.

 Form 1099-INT

-• Box 1: Interest income — Enter this amount on Form 1040 or on Schedule B (if required).
+• Box 1: Interest income—Enter this amount on Form 1040 or on Schedule B (if required).
 It’s taxable as ordinary income.

 Form 1099-R